ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 The variables inputed are :

 - nbEcho : The number of times the original sound gets repeated.
-- decay : Each time the sound is repeated we jusge the amplitude of the sound using this value
+- decay : Each time the sound is repeated we adjust the amplitude of the sound using this value
 - delay : The offset added to the echo (multiplies accordingly to the echo ex : echo 1 will have 1x this value, echo 2 will have 2x this value, etc..)
 - sampleRate : The sampleRate of the sound
 - dryData : The original sound